INTERNATIONAL BUSINESS COURSES

 IB 366: INTERNATIONAL ACCOUNTING & TRANSFER PRICING

-IB 367: STRATEGIC SUPPLY CHAIN MANAGEMENT (Restricted)
+IB 367: STRATEGIC SUPPLY CHAIN MANAGEMENT (Restricted to BBA Students)

 Restricted to Business Majors.
 Management of manufacturing process technology in international competition.
 Cross-listed as OM 367.
 Prerequisites: O M 334M, 235, or 235H with a grade of at least C-; O M 338; and credit or registration for O M 368.
 Typically offered in the Fall and Spring semesters.